ropensci/roweb3/content/blog/2021-09-14-rspatialdata/index.Rmd

 **Our goal for rspatialdata is not to be a comprehensive list of R packages or tutorials, but to be a starting point for anyone to find and download spatial data related to different domains, and visualize different types of spatial data objects using different approaches.**

-So if you can think of more any R-packages that would fit into this collection or ideas on new tutorials or cool spatial visualizations, do reach out to us!
+So if you can think of anymore R-packages that would fit into this collection or ideas on new tutorials or cool spatial visualizations, do reach out to us!
 Let's talk about how we can collaborate!